PioneerAPCS18-19/Assignment15/README.md

 ## Part 2

-Given a string and a second "word" string, we'll say that the word matches the string if it appears at the front of the string, except its first char does not need to match exactly.
-On a match, return the front of the string, or otherwise return the empty string.
-So, so with the string "hippo" the word "hi" returns "hi" and "xip" returns "hip".
-The word will be at least length 1.
+Given a string of any length, return a new string where the last 2 chars, if present, are swapped, so "coding" yields "codign" (using concatenation is helpful).

 ### Sample Outputs
 ```
-startWord("hippo", "hi") → "hi"
-startWord("hippo", "xip") → "hip"
-startWord("hippo", "i") → "h"
-startWord("h", "ix") → ""
+lastTwo("coding") → "codign"
+lastTwo("ab") → "ba"
+lastTwo("a") → "a"
-startWord("hippo", "ix") → ""
+lastTwo("") → ""
 ```

 ## Part 3